rachwhatsit/asym-cntxt-grphs-mtg/content/program/index.md

+Monday, July 19

+10:00-12:00 BST
 ## Tutorial

-Title: Using the `stagedtrees` packageto fit Staged Event Trees
+Title: Using the `stagedtrees` package to fit Staged Event Trees
 Speaker: Dr. Gherardo Varando

 ## Sessions

+12:30-14:00 BST
 #### Causal inference

 How do asymmetric and context-specific models generate more flexible causal inference?